•Most of metazoan diversity lies within Bilateria, the "worms" (very broadly defined.)

 The Ediacaran was still part of the Time of the Slime: algal and bacterial mats covered much of the surface of the sea floor.
 This matground provided both a habitat and food source for a number of niches in the Ediacaran community.
 There are some (often larger) Ediacaran forms that seem to have sat on the mat, moved slightly, sat again, moved again, and so forth.
 It appears that the mats underneath each of these was digested (although some argue it simply died by being cut off from sunlight & nutrients).
 This suggests that at least some of these were osmotrophs: feeding by absorbing nutrients over the body surface rather than ingesting into a gut or similarly engulfing food particles.

 If osmotrophs were present in many of these Ediacaran forms, this could explain the lack of mouths, guts, anus, etc., in these impressions: they may not have been a digestive tract at all.
+The exceedingly simple living eumetaozan clade Placozoa feeds in such a fashion, and indeed some have suggested that Dickinsonia and allies may have been giant placozoan-like animals.
+(That said, they Ediacaran forms show a regular patterning and complexity of growth form beyond what living placozoans show.)

 So the paleoecology of the Ediacaran community consisted of a number of forms: